-• Only 11 percent of Medicare beneficiaries have an individually purchased Medicare Supplement insurance policy.
-Thirty-one percent had no additional coverage at all.

-• Medicare beneficiaries constituted about 14 percent of the U.S. population in 1996 but accounted for about 40 percent of the \$62 billion spent in the U.S. on prescription drugs in that year.
+- Only 11 percent of Medicare beneficiaries have purchased an individual Medicare Supplement insurance policy.
+Thirty-one percent had no additional coverage at all. - Medicare beneficiaries constituted about 14 percent of the U.S. population in 1996 but accounted for about 40 percent of the \$62 billion spent in the U.S. on prescription drugs in that year.